 HCA 303 - Health Policy and Contemporary Issues (3)

 Policymaking processes and current policies affecting delivery of health care for individuals and populations are examined.
 Effectiveness, impact on cost, accessibility and quality of care are analyzed.
 Students cannot receiive credit for HCA 303 and NURS 303.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: HCA 201 or NURS 201, or consent of department chair.